-Data Science and Visualization for Business - ProgramUsing data to make the right decisions and drive lasting success
+Data Science and Visualization for Business in English - ProgramUsing data to make the right decisions and drive lasting success

 Module I: Breaking the Ice: Exploring Data

 Students are introduced to the importance of data science through two real-life examples: the Space Shuttle Challenger and Starbucks Tech in a Cup.
 They will learn basic data science terminology, processes and definitions.
 Later, they will get hands-on experience with data by working on a data set involving concession sales.
 This will allow them to develop their skills on Excel, learning useful functions and commands using a concession data set.